Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Rack up nine lives!

 _You start the game with 2 lives, the only score milestone to reach to give you an extra life is 10,000.
 To earn more lives you have to get a streak of 9 diamond tiles without getting hit.
 Diamond tiles gives you points exponentially and gives you an extra life when you grab the ninth one.
 If you get hit, the streak goes back to zero.
 The streak will also reset at the end of a stage.
 It's highly recommended to do this on the first 3 stages.
 The latter ones don't have enough diamond tiles to give extra lives, and those stages are very hard anyway so not getting hit will be too challenging.
-You can get 3 extra lives in stage one (one for earning 10,000 points and two for diamonds streak.
+You can get 3 extra lives in stage one (one for earning 10,000 points and two from diamonds streak.
 On stage 2 you can earn three more lives from diamonds.
 So you can have 8 lives after 2 stages.
 You can earn the final one on stage 3.
 Memorizing enemy patterns is a must for this achievement, as getting hit at the worst moment will screw your entire attempt.
 The best moment to get hit is after earning an extra life and the streak started back at 0, if you get hit at the middle of a diamond streak you're gonna have to start all over again._

 ---------------------------------------------------------------------------------------------